sdroege/gst-player/android/README.md

 Manual NDK build
 ----------------

-It is still possible to build the just the NDK portion.
+It is still possible to build just the NDK portion.
 This will speed up the process a bit as you don't need to start gradle first and compile the complete App.
 For this to work, you still need to set the `GSTREAMER_ROOT_ANDROID` and `NDK_PROJECT_PATH` environment variables.
 Also, make sure all the SDK & NDK tools are available in `$PATH`.